Cognitive Development

 2. Impulsive: He begins to use language like "me" and "mine".
 Impulse gratification.
 Other people exist to provide for his needs.

-3. Opportunist: He knows that others have a different perspective, but he can't take that perspective.
+3. Opportunist (Self-Centric): He knows that others have a different perspective, but he can't take that perspective.
 Either aggressive or self-protective.
 Only interested in getting to know others so he can manipulate them to get what he wants.
 Actions are bad only if he is caught.
 Doesn't understand cause and effect, so he blames others for his experiences and feelings.
 Believes in luck or magic.
 Some people stay in this stage for life.
 This type of developmental arrest is commonly called narcissism.
+5% of adults are at this stage.

 Conventional Stages

-1. Diplomat (Conformist): Most people go to this stage by age 12.
+1. Diplomat (Group-Centric): Also known as Conformist.
+Most people go to this stage by age 12.
 It's about fitting in with the group.
 They accept rules, roles and norms without questioning.
 The self is defined by others.
+Focused on pleasing others in order to be accepted.
+Fears rejection.
 Relationships are of the "I need you" variety.
-Many adults remain at this stage for life.
+Confuses self-care with being selfish.

-2. Expert: The most common stage of development in the Western world.
+2. Expert (Skill-Centric): The most common stage of development in the Western world.
 Still tied to the group, but sees himself as more distinct, even special.
-Develops abstract thinking and problem-solving skills, sometimes including higher math and science.
-Has an opinion on everything and loves giving advice.
+Develops abstract thinking and problem-solving skills, often including higher math and science.
+Contributes to society through his work.
+Focused on efficiency and perfection when doing tasks.
 Black-and-white thinker.
-Stands up for himself - sometimes to the point of being aggressive and argumentative.
-Can do complex tasks, contributing to society through his work.
+Has an opinion about everything and enjoys giving advice.
+Learns to stand up for himself - sometimes to the point of being aggressive and argumentative.
+A favorite phrase might be, "Yes, but...."

 Post-Conventional Stages

-1. Individualist: Begins to move away from the strictly separate self and starts to look for oneness and unity.
+1. Individualist (Self-Questioning): Begins to move away from the strictly separate self and starts to look for oneness and unity.
 Everything is relative, dependent on context and relationship.
 Everything is an interpretation.
 Able to see many different points of view, but all points of view are given equal weight.
 Questions everything.
 Achieving goals is no longer the focus of life.
 Rationality is no longer the best or only way to solve problems.
 Intuition, body awareness, and empathic skills provide additional sources of information.
 Spontaneity is more important than being rule-bound.
 Process is more important than outcome.
 Focused on the Now, with less anxiety about the future.
 Enjoys thinking about the paradoxes of life, but lacks the skills to act on what he sees.
 Has a hard time making decisions because he no longer thinks there is only one right way.
 This stage can feel like standing on ever-shifting sand - nothing is solid or permanent.
-It's the first stage at which a person can be the Witness (watch himself watching himself).
+He may begin to experience the Witness (watches himself watching himself).
+Taken to an extreme, this stage manifests as disconnecting from the problems of the world and the suffering of others and escaping into observing paradoxes and "grooving on the Now."

-2. Strategist: The last stage at which the separate self is the center of experience.
+2. Strategist (Self-Actualizing): The last stage at which the separate self is the center of experience.
 Sees patterns, trends and systems from a wider perspective.
 Can hold complex relationships in awareness and act from that perspective.
 Fascinated with personal growth, which becomes the focus of his life.
-Tries to help others with their personal growth, and feels frustrated by people who are not interested in it.
+Teaching others may be an essential part of his own growth process.
+Tries to help others with their personal growth and feels frustrated by people who are not interested in it.
 This is the main problem of this stage.
-Takes charge of his own meaning making and creates his own experience of life.
+Takes charge of his own meaning-making and creates his own experience of life.
 Doesn't need to label everything as either good or bad.
 Instead, he sees actions as more or less resourceful.
 Believes that life is an individual journey where each person is responsible for himself and is allowed to deal with the problems of life in his own way, as long as he doesn't hurt anyone else.
-Intuitive, creative, "outside the box" thinker.
+Intuitive, creative, outside-the-box thinker.
 Experiences his ego as a complex system made up of many voices.
-Enjoys exploring the different parts of himself through processes like Voice Dialogue and the Enneagram.
-Further develops the Witness.
-May be able to bring the Witness into lucid dreams.
-Advanced strategists are the super-achievers of the psycho-spiritual world.
+Enjoys exploring the different parts of himself through processes like Voice Dialogue, Big Mind, IFS, and the Enneagram.
+He further develops the Witness, even bringing it into lucid dreams.
+Strategists are psycho-spiritual achievers.
+They make good coaches and therapists.

-1. Magician: Begins to see through the separate self.
+3. Magician (Construct-Aware): Begins to see through the separate self.
 He has a separate self, but it's not the limit of his awareness.
 His sense of self includes the separate self plus the interconnections he shares with the rest of the universe.
-This is not just an intellectual concept - it's his experience of life.
-Begins to think of the separate self as an abstration - a concept, not reality.
+This is not just an intellectual concept - it is his experience of life.
+He begins to think of the separate self as an abstration - a concept, not reality.
 "The map is not the territory."
 Begins to question the usefulness of having a map.
 He wants to experience Reality.
 Often feels isolated from others because he no longer takes seriously what other people think of as reality.
-He has the ability to visit the Transcendent (experience kenshos at will), but he can't stay there permanently.
-He has one foot in the Transcendent, and one foot in the relative world.
+He has the ability to visit the Transcendent (kensho), but he can't stay there permanently.
+He has one foot in the Transcendent and one foot in the relative world.
 He feels compelled to go beyond rational thought.
-He does this by intense and honest watching of all his thoughts and actions, and those of others.
-He sees that all maps are just attempts to escape impermanence, and all suffering is caused by resistance to this impermanence.
-Everything that people do is a futile attempt to deal with the fear of death.
+He does this by consistent and honest witnessing of all his thoughts and actions.
+He sees that all maps are just attempts to escape from impermanence, and all suffering is caused by resistance to impermanence.
 This is a shocking realization, and it's the source of his existential angst.
-He sees that life is a paradox, but he doesn't know how to solve it.
-The paradox is the separate self.
-If the separate self is just an idea, how can an idea get rid of an idea?
+He sees that the paradox of life is the separate self, but he can't solve this paradox.
+If the separate self is just an idea, then how can an idea get rid of an idea?
 How can the ego get rid of the ego?

 Cognitive Development and Feedback